 Swedish Kronaby has been selling its hybrids since around 2015, and it's got the design part nailed: several of its models, including the Sekel, are beautiful.
 The smart functions have been improving, according to reviewers, and include an app that helps users screen smartphone notifications, control music or a phone camera, and even find their misplaced phone.

 Functions: Automatic time zone change; filtered notifications; reject calls; find my watch app; silent alarm; dual time zone; step tracker; stopwatch; find phone; music control and more

 Battery Life: Up to 2 years

 Just like the Alpina and the Frederique Constant watches, Mondaine’s hybrid smartwatch was developed by the Swiss company Manufacture Modules Technologies.
-It uses an app to track sleep and steps, it’s the cheapest of the three, and has Mondaine’s classic minimalist look — the utility of this hybrid smartwatch might just be the design-lover’s dream.
+It uses an app to track sleep and steps, it’s by far the cheapest of the three, and has Mondaine’s classic minimalist look — the utility of this hybrid smartwatch might just be the design-lover’s dream.
 What’s so “regular” about it?
-The font, which is a shift from the first edition’s “bold” typeface.
+The font is a shift from the first edition’s “bold” typeface.